 What is a screen reader?

 Many blind people use screen readers to access web content.
 A screen reader is a type of assistive technology.
 It is a software program that allows blind web users to “read” the content of a page with either a speech synthesizer or braille display.
-Screen readers act as an interface between a user and a computer’s operating systems and applications.
+Screen readers interface between a user and a computer’s operating systems and applications.

 Screen readers can read a wide variety of text combinations, including single words, single lines, or full sections of text.
 They can also be used to spell words, find a specific word or group of words on a page, or announce the location of a cursor.